Soughtlin/songhl.github.io/contents/research_experiences.md

 #### Sun Yat-sen University, National University of Singapore (NUS)

 **Mar.
-2025 – Present**
+2025 – May 2025**
 - Responsible for core innovation discovery, coding, and paper writing

 **Brief introduction:**
 This research focuses on Trustworthy Multimodal LLMs, with a specific goal of moment retrieval, improving the model’s reliability and temporal grounding capabilities.
-- Under the guidance of Junbin Xiao (Research Fellow at NUS), exploring the baseline model and core innovations, determining the goal to enhance model performance on the NExT-GQA dataset and improving video grounding capabilities.
+- Designed three complementary reasoning paths and a reflection agent (PoE + MoE fusion) that jointly boost grounding fidelity \emph{without} sacrificing answer accuracy.
-- Reproduced the current state-of-the-art model Chrono.
+- Achieved new state-of-the-art on NExT-GQA and DeVE-QA.
+Remarkably, the 2B variant already surpasses all existing 7B baselines.
-- The work is still ongoing.
+- Supervised by [Junbin Xiao](https://doc-doc.github.io/cv/#) (NUS) and Jisheng Dang (SYSU).
+The paper has been submitted to NeurIPS 2025 and is currently under review.